bryan-hz/ReversiGame/README.md

 # ReversiGame
-Reversi Game with GUI in python graphics.py source from http://mcsp.wartburg.edu/zelle/python/graphics.py, a few modifications are made to original file
+Reversi Game with minimum computer AI in python;
+graphics.py source from http://mcsp.wartburg.edu/zelle/python/graphics.py, a few modifications are made to original file